Adanurk/backend-notes/README.md

  + JSON is a very simple text format similar to JS format.
  + using dirname variable is better practice instead of using . (dot) for the current directory in the paths inside methods.
  + because usually . (dot) means where your script is working and __dir means where the current file is located.
+ => __dirname is path of the directory that contains current file ( the file inside which you are writing __dirname) => ./ refers to the path of directory where terminal is opened.
  ```JavaScript
  else if(pathName === "/api"){
         fs.readFile(`${__dirname}/dev-data/data.json`, ...)